Farmor's School: Academy Conversion

 In August 2011 the school, after a consultation, applied for and gained Academy status.
 The move came at a time when many schools across the county were converting.

 Academies Capital Maintenance Fund

-In 2013, the school was awarded a grant totalling nearly £1 million pounds by the Academies Capital Maintenance fund.
+In 2013, the school was awarded a grant totalling nearly £1 million by the Academies Capital Maintenance fund.
 The grants were used to complete the schools flat roof repairs and build a new sixth form learning centre.
 The existing sixth form was re-decorated during the construction of the new extension, which was completed in 2014.

 Exam results

 In 2012, 79% of GCSE students achieved 5 or more A* to C grades.
 At A-level, 81% received A* to C Grades.

 In 2013, both GCSE and A-level results rose in comparison with the previous year, with 89.5% of GCSE students achieving 5 or more A* to C grades.
 At A-level, 85% received A* to C Grades.